 For information on how to transform your space into a functional bike room, download the Madrax Bike Storage Guide.
 Use this comprehensive resource to easily go from site planning through rack selection and layout.

-Or, if you’d prefer, contact Madrax and the sales rep for your area can work with you to come up with a plan that will achieve your goals.
+Or, if you’d prefer, contact Madrax and the sales representative for your area can work with you to come up with a plan that will achieve your goals.
 We can even layout your bike storage area within the specifics of your blueprints or building plans for you.